tvlad1234/pico-rv32ima/README.md

 # pico-rv32ima
-Running Linux on the RP2040
+Running Linux on the RP2040 (and RP2350)

 ## How it works
 This project uses [CNLohr's mini-rv32ima](https://github.com/cnlohr/mini-rv32ima) RISC-V emulator core to run Linux on a Raspberry Pi Pico, using SPI PSRAM chips as system memory.
 The Linux kernel and root filesystem are stored on an SD card.